 Clearly these mountains can do something to you.
 Spending a few minutes at a very comfortable cairn just beyond the Shenavall path junction, a couple comes up from the road at Coire Hallie, he late 30s, she central-casting blonde-haired young 20s more equipped for the beach than the hills.
 Between them on this hot day they might have had a litre of water.
 He surveys the ridge: “Is that An Teallach then?”
 We (me and pair of walkers I’d just met) assure him it is.
 “Do you think we could get to the ridge by going over that hill?”, gesturing to the E top of Sail Liath.
 We assure him there must be a way.
 So off they set.

 Reading the bothy book, clearly many do walk on to Oykel Bridge in one day, but there was no gain for me to do so.
-I was though now so fully into my stride that not walking on, up Glen Oykel, was hard to resist.
-But that is for next year.
-I cadged a lift off a delivery driver and was soon in Lairg, sampling cake in the café, chips in the chippy, and beer in the pub, before the bus (actually van) to the station and the train south.
+The next day, I was though now so fully into my stride that not walking on, up Glen Oykel, was hard to resist.
+But that was for next year.
+I cadged a lift off a delivery driver at the Oykel Bridge hotel and was soon in Lairg, sampling cake in the café, chips in the chippy, and beer in the pub, before the bus (actually van) to the station and the train south.

 Zoom in for detail up to 1:50,000